sftcd/openssl/esnistuff/code-review.md

 ### ``./ssl/ech.c``

-* **TODO** When testing for >1 ECHConfig in an ECHConfigList we need to include a case where we skip over a "middle" value that has an unsupported version.
-(Made a start on that.)
 * **TODO** ``ech_decode_inner`` could do with another read through to see if any additional bounds checks are missing and needed.
 * **TODO** We currently use a truly ephemeral ECH key pair but will have to store that for HRR purposes when we get to that.

+* **TODO** When testing for >1 ECHConfig in ECHConfigs we need to include a case where we skip over a "middle" value that has an unsupported version.

 * Removed ``dns_alpns`` and ``dns_no_def_alpn`` from ``SSL_ECH`` as those
   are better handled outside the library.